dylangetssmart/kurt-young/README.md

 ﻿# SmartAdvocate Conversion Boilerplate
 Scripts are documented in each system directory's respective Readme

+## Methodology
+This repo uses a "runlist" approach to decouple script ordering from filenaming convention, which allows source control because I am checking in and out the same files. why am I manually numbering 100 files?

 ## Workspace Directories
 | Directory | Sub Directory | Purpose |
 | -- | -- | -- |